What works

 J.W.

-Having used this tide program for a year now, I have just renewed it for a further 3.
+Having used this tide program for over 15 years now, I have just renewed it for a further 3.
 It is possible to use it both at home and print out the tidal graphs for the time you are away, or if you have a laptop on board, as I have now, it can just be used when and where you want it.
 I had used the 'SHM' from the Admiralty, then a very similar program to the Belfield program, but the old one would not work with Windows XP, thus the change to this one.
 I have a sneaky suspicion this program owes a lot to the Softwave program I used to be able to run, however I do not miss the old version, as this is much easier to use and has more information on hand.

 No more trying to grapple with those secondary ports!
 I used to teach simple methods of doing that, but this is even simpler, it has all those secondary ports on it!
 I have found it accurate to about 10 minutes and 10cm.